Non-Resident IFI 2026 (French Wealth Tax): Who Is Taxable, What to File, What to Deduct

 Definition and Tax Threshold#

 The Real Estate Wealth Tax (IFI) replaced the former ISF wealth tax in 2018.
-Unlike its predecessor, IFI applies exclusively to real estate assets — financial securities and professional assets are excluded.
+Unlike its predecessor, IFI applies exclusively to real estate assets: financial securities stay out of scope, and real estate used for a business is exempt only under the strict conditions of art.
+975 of the French Tax Code (eligible activity, management role, normal remuneration, assets used by the business), covered in our dedicated article IFI 2026: business assets exemption for company directors.

 The tax threshold is set at €1,300,000 of net real estate assets as of January 1st of each tax year.
 Below this threshold, no filing is required.